Dr Christine Bonsmann, MBACP(Accd),UKCP (Accd), MBPsS, DProf, MProf, MSc, MBA

 I will treat you as an individual.
 I won't try to offer you a diagnosis or treat you like every other client with 'this or that'.
 I will try to understand you and your story, and work with you to find a way to help you feel better about you.
-I won't try to 'sell' counselling to you or engage in special offers or tell you it's the best thing for you.
-That's up to you to decide.
 I'll try and be realistic with you about what can be achieved.
 Counselling doesn't work for everyone.
 Some people want to be told what to do but I can't do this.
 Further, I am not a GP and am unable to recommend or prescribe medication.
 I trust you to know whether I am helping you and whether my way of working suits you.
 There is never any pressure to continue with counselling.
 You decide, not me.
 I will encourage you to tell me if you think another approach might be helpful or if you feel counselling is not meeting your needs.